mia-workshop/MIA-Shared-Task-2022/README.md

 ## Baseline
 The baseline codes are available at [baseline](baseline).
 Our baseline model is the state-of-the-art [CORA](https://github.com/AkariAsai/CORA), which runs a multilingual DPR model to retrieve documents from many different languages and then generate the final answers in the target languages using a multilingual seq2seq generation models.
 We have two versions:
 1. **CORA with iterative training**: We run the publicly available CORA's trained models on our evaluation set.
 We generate dense embeddings for all of the target languages using their mDPR bi encoders as some of the languages (e.g., Chinese - simplified) are not covered by the CORA's original embeddings.
 The original COPRA models are trained via their new iterative training framework.
-We also release the retrieval results of this models [here]().
 2. **CORA without iterative training**: We train mDPR and mGEN without iterative training process.
 3. **BPR (Yamada et al., 2021)**: When we increases the retrieval target to more languages, the inference latency and storage requirements increases quickly.
 We will plan to introduce a new baseline using Binary Passage Retriever (**BP**R; [Yamada et al., 2021](https://arxiv.org/abs/2106.00882)) as a memory efficient baseline.

 We also release translation results for the evaluation dataset by MT models for MKQA and XOR-TyDi QA evaluation set.

-### Results of Baselines
+### Prediction results of the baselines
 The results on the development set of Baseline (1) are below.
 We will add the results of other baselines shortly.
 The predictions results are available at [MIA2022_sample_predictions](https://drive.google.com/drive/folders/11SewNZ8v_KV4lEE3zFVpHkkBHyuMTI5W?usp=sharing).

 We also release the mDPR retrieval results for dev and test set, and will release the mDPR results for the training set upon request.